rmatec/aws-account-switcher-safari-extension/README.md

 ## Installation

-You can install this extension for Safari from the Mac App Store.
+You can install this extension for Safari from the Mac App Store in this link https://apps.apple.com/gb/app/aws-account-switcher/id1535264792?mt=12
 Unfortunately Apple phased out the old extension format which allowed to be installed independently.
-The extension is under review by Apple and it will hopefully be available soon.
-I will update this README with the link once it is approvded.
-However, you can bypass the Mac App Store by cloning the project and building and installing the extension from Xcode.
+However, you can bypass the Mac App Store by cloning the project and building and installing the extension from Xcode yourself.

 ## Donation